Skip to content ↓

 The Crockerne Church of England Primary School Curriculum

 Crockerne C of E Primary School’s curriculum is designed to achieve high standards, develop knowledge, develop independent learning and nurture curiosity and creativity while connecting children’s learning to the real world.
 We aim to provide the children with a safe place to try out new things and deepen their understanding of the curriculum areas, through a ‘hands on’ approach to their learning.
 Our school values support the children becoming independent learners, who aim high and respect the Christian ethos of our school.
-Becoming ‘the best me I can be.’
+"Letting our light shine" and becoming ‘the best me I can be.’

 We use a project-based approach to our learning that enables children to see the links between subjects across the curriculum and deepen their knowledge and understanding of both the curriculum and the world around them.